Import Duty Calculator

 What is import duty in India?

-The stack has four parts a typical importer encounters:
+The stack a typical importer encounters:

 - Compensation Cess — a top-up on specific HSN codes, typically luxury or sin goods (motor vehicles, tobacco, aerated beverages, certain coals).
 Most imports do not attract Cess.